Houston Litigation Attorney For Intentional Breach Of Contract

 All businesses rely on contracts to establish the responsibilities and expectations of the parties to the contract.
 Whether it is a business-to-business transaction, a construction agreement or an employment agreement, a contract that is breached could be costly for all parties involved.
 When someone breaches a contract intentionally, it is crucial that you seek skilled legal representation as soon as possible.

-Our Houston business fraud attorney Pete Patterson has more than 30 years of experience in matters of breach of contract, including instances of business fraud and intentional breach of contract.
+Our Houston business fraud attorney, Pete Patterson, has more than 30 years of experience in cases that involve a breach of contract, including instances of business fraud and intentional breach of contract.
 Attorney Patterson is Board Certified in Civil Trial Law by the Texas Board of Legal Specialization, and he has won more than $190 million in verdicts, judgments, settlements and recoveries for his clients.

 To set up a meeting regarding your breach of contract concerns, please call us in Houston at 713-804-9318 or complete our contact form.
 Patterson PC represents clients throughout Texas, as well as clients with headquarters in other states.